DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The user experience (UX) of TLS is significant, as a lack of a secure connection can lead to browser warnings that discourage users and erode trust.

 ---

+#### SECURE SHELL (SSH) - a secure remote protocol

+### Course Step Number: 572

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This step defines the Secure Shell (SSH) protocol as a secure way to remotely access and control a computer over an unsecured network.
+It highlights that SSH encrypts data, ensuring privacy and data integrity.

+##### Insights from Chat Discussion summary

+- A best practice for modern file transfers is to use SFTP (SSH File Transfer Protocol), which uses SSH for a single, secure connection, avoiding the complexities of FTP's separate data and control ports.
+- SSH keys are a modern security best practice for authentication, providing a more secure and automated way to connect to a server than passwords.
+- While the command-line interface of SSH can have a steep learning curve, its power and automation capabilities offer a superior developer experience (UX) for complex server tasks.

+---